How To Run For Office Details

-Each of the eight Council members is elected by district only.
+Each of the nine Council members is elected by district only.
 In other words, only voters registered in the district with the open Council seat may vote to fill that seat.

 Officeholders are elected to a four-year term.
 There is a term limit of two terms in the City.
 This means you cannot serve more than two consecutive four-year terms as a Councilmember from any particular district, or as Mayor, or as City Attorney.
 But if you are eligible, you can run for another City office after reaching your term limit, or run again for the same office after someone else has served.